-In REFCLK mode, a reference clock is used as an acquisition aid to lock the ADN2813 VCO.
-Lock-to-reference mode is enabled by setting CTRLA[0] to 1.
-The user also needs to write to the CTRLA[7:6] and CTRLA[5:2] bits to set the reference frequency range and the divide ratio of the data rate with respect to the reference frequency.
+In this mode, a reference clock is used as an acquisition aid to lock the ADN2812 VCO.
+Lock to reference mode is enabled by setting CTRLA[0] to 1.
+The user also needs to write to the CTRLA[7:6] and CTRLA[5:2] bits in order to set the reference frequency range and the divide ratio of the data rate with respect to the reference frequency.
 For more details, see the Reference Clock (Optional) section.
 In this mode, the lock detector monitors the difference in frequency between the divided down VCO and the divided down reference clock.
-The loss-of-lock signal, which appears on Pin 16, LOL, is deasserted when the VCO is within 250 ppm of the desired frequency.
-This enables the D/PLL, which pulls the VCO frequency in the remaining amount with respect to the input data and acquires phase lock.
-Once locked, if the input frequency error exceeds 1000 ppm (0.1%), the loss-of-lock signal is reasserted and control returns to the frequency loop, which reacquires with respect to the reference clock.
+The loss of lock signal, which appears on the LOL Pin 16, is deasserted when the VCO is within 250 ppm of the desired frequency.
+This enables the D/PLL, which pulls the VCO frequency in the remaining amount with respect to the input data and also acquires phase lock.
+Once locked, if the input frequency error exceeds 1000 ppm (0.1%), the loss of lock signal is re-asserted and control returns to the frequency loop, which re-acquires with respect to the reference clock.
 The LOL pin remains asserted until the VCO frequency is within 250 ppm of the desired frequency.
 This hysteresis is shown in Figure 20.